eliasbarnes/sample_website/README.md

 This is the header to my goddamn README
 =======================================

-I don't know what exaclty it is I'm doing
+I don't know what exactly it is I'm doing
 -----------------------------------------

 Once upon a time, in a galaxy far far away